ababo/ababo.github.io/_posts/2015-03-28-syntax-analysis.md

 Sometimes we need to assign values to attributes latter used in our constraints.
 For example:

 ```
-- "@{number=plur}{noun case=nomn} и {noun case=nomn}"
+- "@{number=plur}{noun} и {noun}"
 ```

 This rule states that the number attribute of a phrase which consists of enumeration of two nouns (слон и моська) is plural.
-Attribute value assignment always starts from rule's very beginning and has an at sign prefix to differentiate it from non-terminal.
+Attribute value assignment always starts from rule's very beginning, it has an at sign prefix and it consists of attributes with corresponded immediate values.

-Special terminals
+Lexical terminals
 -----------------

-We could define leaf non-terminals through terminals like that:
+We could define lowest-level non-terminals through terminals like that:

 ```
 predicate: